sotoseattle/Primo/README.md

 Here enters the cascade_path we computed from the Breadth First Search algorithm.
 The private method `message_path` will return the complete path (firing messages sequence) that we'll need for Belief Propagation, traversing the tree both ways.

-We follow the schedule and compute for each edge the message ($\delta_{ij}$) passed between nodes $C_i$ and $C_j$.
+We follow the schedule and compute for each edge the message (delta_{ij}) passed between nodes C_i and C_j.
 The method `compute_message` computes the delta as the cumproduct of potential and incoming messages. `incoming_messages` gather incomming messages to the node.

 After just two passes, once forward and once backwards throughout the whole tree, we are guaranteed to have achieved calibration.
-At this moment all the necessary messages ($\delta$) are now computed and we can compute the beliefs ($\beta$) in each node as the product of the initial potential and all its incomming messages.
+At this moment all the necessary messages (delta) are now computed and we can compute the beliefs (beta) in each node as the product of the initial potential and all its incomming messages.

 The key is that having achieved calibration, the exact marginals of all variables coincide independently on which belief/node we marginalize.